 Daytime temperature in winter hovers around 10 degrees Celsius and drops to near zero at night.

 Winter is suitable for trekking in the lower elevation region.
-Likewise, it can also be the best time to visit the national parks, conservation areas, and wildlife reserves such as Royal Chitwan National Park.
+Likewise, it can also be the best time to visit the national parks, conservation areas, and wildlife reserves such as Chitwan National Park.

-In a nutshell, one can trek in Nepal at any time of the year.
+One can trek in Nepal at any time of the year.
 However, the above paragraphs give you an insight into what to expect during that season of the year.
 Besides, many consider the best seasons to visit in Nepal as Spring and Autumn.
 So, we consider the time between March to May and September to November to be the best time to trek in Nepal.